Introduce tu búsqueda a continuación y presiona el botón para obtener resultados.

 Global electricity demand is expected to increase by 75% to 150% by 2050, mainly due to the penetration of wind and solar PV in the energy mix; and the electrification of the transportation, industrial and residential sectors.

-This transformation of the electricity generation system, which aims to make a strong contribution to achieving a climate-neutral future, faces a number of technological challenges such as improving the generation efficiency; adaptation to new uses and scales; the development of new generation technologies and energy vectors; storage systems; or the circularity of equipment and components.
+This transformation of the electricity generation system, which aims to contribute forcefully to achieving a climate-neutral future, faces a series of technological challenges such as improving generation efficiency; adapting to new uses and scales; developing new generation technologies and energy vectors; storage systems; and the circularity of equipment and components.

-At ITA, we face the design and redesign of power generation equipment from our experience in the different physical phenomena that make up these systems, with teams of experts in fluid dynamics, mechanics, electrochemistry, materials and, of course, electrical systems and power electronics; generating multidisciplinary teams that work with their own design methodologies.
+At ITA, we face the design and redesign of power generation equipment from our experience in the different physical phenomena that make up these systems, with expert teams in fluid dynamics, mechanics, electrochemistry, materials and, of course, electrical systems and power electronics; generating multidisciplinary teams working with our own design methodologies.

 We provide support from the initial design phases through the development of models and digital twins, to prototyping and experimental testing.
 We have a large team of digital twin development experts with capabilities in a wide range of simulation software.
 Our laboratories and facilities allow us to develop and test experimental prototypes in relevant environments.